 In Israel, Blinken looks to planning for a post-war Gaza as bombardments rage on

+The fighting sent Palestinians scrambling to find safety and hampered aid groups' efforts to get relief to the population.

-Blinken said he was coming to Israel with promises from four Arab nations and Turkey to help in rebuilding Gaza after the war.
+Blinken said he had promises from four Arab nations and Turkey to help rebuild Gaza after the war.
 But those nations also want to see an end to the fighting in Gaza and concrete steps toward the eventual creation of a Palestinian state alongside Israel, something Israel Prime Minister Benjamin Netanyahu has vowed not to allow.

 The U.S. and Israel also remain deeply divided over how Gaza will be run when — and if — its current Hamas rulers are defeated.
 American officials have called for the Palestinian Authority, which currently governs parts of the Israeli-occupied West Bank, to take the reins in Gaza.
-Israeli leaders have rejected that idea but haven't put forward a concrete plan beyond an open-ended military control over the territory.
+Israeli leaders have rejected that idea but have not put forward a concrete plan beyond saying they will maintain open-ended military control over the territory.

 At the same time, Blinken is trying to prevent an all-out war between Israel and Lebanon's Hezbollah.
-After a presumed Israeli strike last week hit Beirut, killing Hamas's deputy leader, the two sides have stepped up their exchanges.
+After an Israeli strike last week hit Beirut, killing Hamas's deputy leader, the two sides have stepped up their exchanges.

-On Tuesday, Hezbollah said its exploding drones targeted the Israeli army northern command in the town of Safed — deeper into Israel than previous fire by the group.
-The Israeli military said a drone fell at a base in the north without causing damage, suggesting it had been intercepted.
-It did not identify the base.

 "There is lots to talk about, in particular about the way forward," Blinken said after meeting Israeli President Isaac Herzog.